What is the Debt Equity Ratio?

 DR = Debt or gearing ratio = Debt / Assets = Debt / (Debt + Equity)

-So for example, if the debt equity ratio is given as 1.50, then the debt ratio is calculated as follows:
+To illustrate if the DER is given as 1.50, then the DR is calculated as follows:

 About the Author